 - User Login Reminder notifications aren’t sent after the set period of time.

-WP Cron only runs when some ‘thing’ visits your site, either on the front-end or the WordPress admin.
-I say some ‘thing’ because it doesn’t matter if it’s a user, a visitor, a bot, a ping, etc. – it just has to visit your site in a way that will trigger the WP Cron to begin running.
-This is fine for high-traffic websites (in fact it can also be a problem) but for small scale sites or sites that don’t get visited that often, it can mean that issues such as the ones listed above crop up from time to time.
+WP Cron only runs on a schedule when some ‘thing’ visits your site, either to the front-end or the WordPress admin.
+I say some ‘thing’ because to WordPress, it doesn’t matter if it’s a user, a visitor, or a bot – it just has to visit your site in a way that will keep the WP Cron running on time.

-- Disable WP Cron and set a proper cron to run in your hosting control panel (where available).
-You may wish to use the excellent WP Crontrol plugin to find out which crons are running and when so that you can accurately replicate them.
+SiteGround has a good article on how to disable the built-in WP Cron and set a proper cron to run in your hosting control panel (if available).
+You can use the excellent WP Crontrol plugin to find out which cron jobs are running and when so that you can accurately replicate them if you were to do this.

-If you’re still having trouble, it’s possible that your host has disabled WP Cron in WordPress’s wp-config.php file.
-If this is the case, they may have replaced it with a proper cron running on the server instead.
-Either way, you may need to get in touch with them to help understand what’s going on.
+If you’re still having trouble, it’s possible that your host has disabled WP Cron or prevented it from running properly.
+This can be the case in some managed WordPress hosting environments.
+If this is the case, they may have replaced it with a proper cron running on the server instead (as mentioned above).
+Either way, you’ll most likely need to get in touch with them in order to troubleshoot further.